 - 1. Teacher talks with student - 2.
-Warning Discipline Notice sent to parents (resulting in one or more demerits) - 3.
-Conference with the Principal - 4.
-Call or email to parents - 5.
-An accumulation of 3 demerits will result in a lunch-time detention; 6 demerits will result in after-school detention. - 6.
-Physical fighting, stealing, proven bullying, and extreme insubordination or disrespect to teachers or staff will result in immediate suspension.
+Warning Discipline Notice sent to parents through Plus Portals - 3.
+Conference with the Principal and phone call or email to parents - 4.
+Repeated infractions will result in after-school detention. - 5.
+Physical fighting or other extreme infractions will result in immediate suspension.